OUR GOAL IS TO PROVIDE A FAIR AND

 For instance, did you know that you could easily spend $50,000 drilling a well and never find water?
 Even if you do find water, you still need to pay for an electrical hookup, septic system design and installation, and then there is the cost of building design, permitting and construction, not to mention actually buying the land!

-Compare that to the cost of buying any of the improved properties listed on this site, and you will be surprised what a good investment an improved property is!
-In 2015, a two-acre property with a two bedroom, one bath house sold in Hill Unit 3 for about $60,000.
-It was a fixer-upper to be sure, but it had a sound foundation, roof and walls, electricity, vaulted ceilings, an operable well and septic system, a detached one car garage, a nice size shop building, and even a propane tank!
-Best of all, buildings qualify for bank financing, where raw land and the cost of building generally does not.
+Don't despair!
+There is another alternative.
+Consider buying any of the improved properties listed on this site and you will be surprised what a good investment an improved property is!
+Just recently, a two-acre property with a two bedroom, one bath house sold in Hill Unit 3 for about $115,000.
+That included a an operable well and septic system, a detached one car garage, a nice size shop building, and even a propane tank!
+Another thing to consider is that developed land qualifies for bank financing, whereas raw land and the cost of building generally does not.
 So, if you're on a tight budget, or have never actually built a house before, you may want to think twice about buying raw land when improved land is available.

 NEXT STEPSSo, here you go.
 These are the homes and available properties that we know of in Cal Pines that need loving owners.
-The Land Trust does not receive a commission for any sales, just a modest fee for advertising the property on this site.
-These funds are used to advertise this site in other locations, and to further our work improving and preserving the wild beauty of California Pines.
+As we have stated in many spots, we do not receive a commission for any sales, just a modest fee for advertising the property on this site.

 If you are interested in any of the properties and homes shown on this site, email or call the contact person listed.
 If you want to list a property, follow the instructions shown in the column on the left.
 If you have a problem getting hold of a seller, please let us know via the CONTACT FORM.

 A WORD OF WARNING: We recommend you get title insurance on any property you buy, and you would be smart to work through a licensed real estate agent to be sure your interests are protected.
-The Land Trust does not guaranteeing anything about any property listed here.
+We do not guaranteeing anything about any property listed here.
 We are only listing what people tell us to list.
 Buying property has many pit-falls, so get professional help to advise you before you put your money down.
 Then, take the time to enjoy your investment in a corner of California where the west, and country hospitality, still lives!